vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Campaigns

 Campaigns can be used to lower the price of the agreement for a limited amount of time.
-Recurring supports 4 different campaign types: price campaign, period campaign, event campaign, and full flex campaign.
+Recurring supports 4 different campaign types:price campaign, period campaign, event campaign, and full flex campaign.
 See more about the different campaign types in the table below.
 This is communicated to the customer with the original price shown for comparison.
 Campaigns can not be used in combination with variable amount, see more about variable amount [here](#Recurring-agreements-with-variable-amount).

 | Campaign types       | Description                                                                                             | Example |